 In 1980, he founded the Zen Community of New York. and in 1982 he opened Greyston Bakery in Yonkers, New York.
 The bakery provided jobs for inner city residents who lacked education and skills.

 Subsequently he founded the Greyston Foundation with his late wife Sandra Jishu Holmes.
 The Foundation offers HIV/AIDS programs, provides job training and housing, child care services, educational opportunities, and other endeavors.
 He retired from the Greyston Foundation in 1996 to pursue socially engaged Buddhist projects through the Zen Peacemakers.

 He attended Brooklyn Polytechnic Institute and received a Ph.D. in applied mathematics from UCLA.
-He now lives in Montague, MA. with his wife, Eve Marko.
+He died in 2018.

 Roshis Glassman and Kennedy

 These are Kennedy's students who are now senseis or roshis themselves.

 Terminology: In our tradition, sensei means Zen teacher, which is conferred in a ceremony called dharma transmission.
 On the other hand, roshi means something like Zen master, which is conferred upon a sensei in a ceremony called inka.
 Each of these steps usually indicates many years of training and practice.
 (Here is an inverview with Roshi Bernie Glassman in which these distinctions are explored.)

 - Janet Jiryu Abels, Roshi 2000